vitorjrodrigues/tank-control-cpp/README.md

 - Joystick with two Analog Sticks and at least 3 buttons
   - Preferrably DualShock or similar
 - BeagleBone Black
+- Also an USB Adapter for your Joystick if it uses another standard interface

 ## Change log